 They also traveled around Detroit, never sheltered from the realities of the city, which made a strong impression on the Erb children.
 Though three have moved west, they each still feel a strong commitment to Detroit.

-Today, the Erb family has grown with four grandchildren including Mimi, Lark, J. Hugh and Elizabeth.
+The Erb family now also includes four grandchildren: Mimi, Lark, J. Hugh and Elizabeth.

-With the creation of the Erb Family Foundation, the Erbs enter a new phase of their family experience.
-Together the family is developing joint passions while working toward a common goal – to effect systemic change by nurturing sustainable communities.
-The Erbs believe that the key is working collaboratively and respectfully together to make wise, compassionate decisions to achieve meaningful and lasting change.
+With the creation of the Erb Family Foundation, the family is continuing the legacy of Fred and Barbara while working toward a common goal – to effect systemic change by nurturing sustainable communities.
+The family believes that the key is working collaboratively and respectfully together to make wise, compassionate decisions to achieve meaningful and lasting change.